 An observer need not be a purely spatial geometrical object.
 It can also be time-dependent.
-This is the case of ObserverRedshiftWindow, which flags as DETECTED candidates that arrive with redshift between $z{min}$ and $z{max}$ , provided by the user.
+This is the case of ObserverRedshiftWindow, which flags as DETECTED candidates that arrive with redshift between z{min} and z{max} , provided by the user.

 When the time evolution of a particle density is needed, ObserverTimeEvolution detects candidates in arbitrary (linearly or logarithmically spaced, or custom) time intervals.
 It also limits the size of the next step to prevent overshooting of the time windows.
-This is particularly useful for the propagation of GCRs.

 Reaching the observer is a natural breaking condition: once a candidate is detected, there is no longer a need to keep tracking it.
-However, sometimes it is useful to keep them active, as in the case of multiple observers concomitantly acting upon particles in a single simulation.
-In this case, the observer has to be instructed to keep the candidate active even after detection.
+However, sometimes it is useful to keep them active, as in the case of multiple observers concomitantly acting in a single simulation.
+In this case, the observer has to be ordered to keep the candidate active even after detection.
 This is achieved with the method setDeactivateOnDetection(False).